Open Hub

 Logo of Ohloh in 2012, the former name of Open Hub.

-Open Hub or Black Duck Open Hub (formerly Ohloh) is a website which provides a web services suite and online community platform that aims to index the open-source software development community.
+Open Hub or Black Duck Open Hub (formerly Ohloh) is a web site providing a web services suite and online community platform that aims to index the open-source software development community.
 It was founded by former Microsoft managers Jason Allen and Scott Collison in 2004 and joined by the developer Robin Luckey.
 As of 15 January 2016, the site lists 669,601 open-source projects, 681,345 source control repositories, 3,848,524 contributors and 31,688,426,179 lines of code.

-In 2017, Black Duck Software (the company running the site) was acquired by Synopsys for $565 million, however it was spun out as a separate company again in October 2024.
+In 2017, Black Duck Software, the company running the site, was acquired by Synopsys for $565 million, but it was spun out as a separate company again in October 2024.

 History

 Ohloh was founded by former Microsoft managers Jason Allen and Scott Collison in 2004, joined by developer Robin Luckey.
 On 28 May 2009, Ohloh was acquired by Geeknet, owners of the popular open-source development platform SourceForge.
 However, Geeknet sold Ohloh to the open-source analysis company Black Duck Software on 5 October 2010.
 Black Duck integrated Ohloh's functionality with their existing products to advance the site into a major resource for FOSS development.
 On 18 July 2014, Ohloh became Black Duck Open Hub.
 In late August 2014, the Black Duck Open Hub's Organizations feature moved out of Beta and into Version 1.0.